The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 | * |Buildable, but only partially functioning

 ### UEF
-Experimental Assault Bot/tank ( *** )
+Experimental Assault Thing ( *** )
   * Either in the shape of a large Titan or more humanoid shaped OR a large assault tank.
     * Possibly a two part splitting bot.
 Cain and Abel or something cool.

 Panopticon: Experimental Sensor Array
-  * Gives vision of enemy non-ACU non-SACU, non-wall, non-mine non-cloaked units that you know about.
+  * Gives vision of enemy non-ACU non-SACU, non-wall, non-mine, non-cloaked unit that you know about.
   * Has a massive radar radius, which it uses to see choose vision targets.
-    * Can no longer see stealthed units without other intel.
-    * Darkness no longer a hard counter, but has a stealth field.
+    * Darkness used to be a hard counter, but with the rework I added a large stealth field, which is a soft counter.
-  * Currently has no unique model.
-    * Style off Goonhilly Earth or Jodgrel Bank.
-  * Also todo: Add spy camera model entity teleport effect.

 Centurion: Experimental AA gunship
-  * Texture unfinished.
-Could be more efficiently UV mapped.
-  * Model is a little uninteresting.
+  * I don't like the model.

 Ivan: Experimental Drop-Pod Artillery
   * Functionally a factory that deletes the things it makes then adds the unit code to the projectiles which spawn them in the other side.
     * Currently kills units that hit a shield; shield damaged by mass value, plus static drop-pod impact value.
-    * Range should probably decrease for large ammos.
+    * Range should probably decrease for large ammos maybe?
-    * Possibly pass kills of the units back to the cannon?
+    * Possibly pass kills, or a subset of kills, or first kill of the produced units back to the cannon?
     * Units it has in storage have a chance of being spawned under it if it dies, or is reclaimed.
       * Causes an issue related to restarting skirmish games that can result in 'ghost' units appearing in the next game where it was.
-        * Caused by spawning objects with the ondestroyed call.
+        * Caused by spawning objects with the ondestroyed call, which triggers after game end.
     * Gets a 40% discount on built units.
 Units spawn with 40% less max health.
     * Has no UI representation of what it has ready to fire, but has a visual representation of how much is ready to fire.